hazelweakly/hazelweakly.me/src/_talks/qcon-san-francisco-2023--understanding-platforms-what-they-are-why-they-work-when-to-use-them-how-to-build-them/index.md

   2. Look for duplication of workflows, interfaces, process, planning
   3. Compare results
 * ### Exec
-  1. Ask organizational leaders what their pain points are
+  1. Ask organisational leaders what their pain points are
   2. Look for duplications of language, vision, alignment efforts, programs
   3. Compare results